ccjmne/blog/content/thoughts/be-responsible.md

-**Your fault is presenting the seemingly irreconcilable, incomprehensible, incomplete or otherwise irrational requirements as a blocker** the next day during your daily stand-up.
+**Your fault is presenting the seemingly irreconcilable, incomprehensible, incomplete or otherwise irrational requirements as a blocker** the next day during our daily stand-up.
 And I'm not even talking about how this privileged time isn't for reporting—you're not in school any more; it's for coordination.

 In a few word, **don't just wait around: address the problem.**  You were never